 The term Protist describes a group of unicellular (or multicellular without tissues) eukaryotic organisms.
 Classified by their mode of locomotion, Protist also describes protozoa and other eukaryotes with plant-like characteristics.
 These microscopic organisms produce through cell division and are common on all continents.
 Protists have previously been classified under Domain Eukarya, Kingdom Protista, and divided into phyla based primarily on their mode of locomotion for some time.
 However, Protista was not a very accurate grouping as mode of locomotion is somewhat irrelevant to these evolutionary relationships.
 Currently, the term Protist describes a group of unicellular (or multicellular without tissues) eukaryotic organisms.
 Protists include organisms with some animal-like characteristics, such as; Protozoa and those with plant-like characteristics, such as; algae.
 Protists are organised across many different clades and are not necessarily closely related.

 This practical provides an excellent opportunity for students to observe microscopic organisms and compare a variety of unique traits among them.
 It is perfect for exploring the connection between environment and evolutionary traits as well as how form relates to function.
 This practical provides an introduction into Protists and basic lab observation practices.
 Students will observe a series of Protists under a microscope and record their observation data.
 Students will be required to identify whether the sample is unicellular or colonial, the shape, the structures/ movements, the colour and any specialised features.

-- Loosen the lid on the container as soon as your cultures arrive.
+- Loosen the lid on the container as soon as your Protist cultures arrive.

-- Follow storage conditions for each individual culture.
+- Follow the advised storage conditions for each culture.

 - Protozoa cultures